China Village, Maine

 China Village is an unincorporated village in the town of China, Kennebec County, Maine, United States.
 The community is located at the junction of U.S. Route 202, Maine State Route 9, and Maine State Route 137, 7.6 mi southeast of Waterville.
-China Village has a post office, with ZIP code 04926.
+China Village has a post office.
 Most of the village is part of the China Village Historic District, added to the National Register of Historic Places in 1977.